-First disbursements of loans for student with no prior student loan history are not made until the student has been in school for 30 calendar days and has completed a loan entrance interview with a Financial Aid Administrator.
+First disbursements of loans are not made until the student has completed a loan entrance interview with a Financial Aid Administrator.
 Federal Pell Grants are posted directly to the student's account at the beginning of each period (or when received and processed).
 Each student will receive notification of the disbursement to his/her account.